 A Familiar Moment

 At some point in life many experience the same moment.
-Standing in front of a mirror, we notice that the carefree years in the sun
+Standing in front of a mirror, we notice that the carefree years in the sun have left their mark and the first subtle signs appear that aging is no longer something that only happens to our parents.
+This realization often leads us to the same place: the skincare shelf at the local pharmacy.

-What begins as a search for a product that helps us look and feel ourselves quickly turns into something else,
+What begins as a search for a product that helps us look and feel ourselves quickly turns into something else, a confusing landscape of promises, ingredients, and routines that are difficult to understand.

 Beneath the cosmetic language lies a deeper question: